School Board Policy 425 -

 C. The District Staff Development Advisory Committee will assist Site Staff Development Teams in developing site plans consistent with the goals and outcomes of the Staff Development Plan.

 D. The District Staff Development Advisory Committee will evaluate staff development efforts at the site level.

-E. The District Staff Development Advisory Committee shall assist the School District in preparing any reports required by the Department of Education relating to staff development including, but not limited to, the reports referenced in Section VII below.
+E. The District Staff Development Advisory Committee shall assist the school district in preparing any reports required by the Minnesota Department of Education (MDE) relating to staff development including, but not limited to, the reports referenced in Section VII below.

 IV.
 Duties of The Site Staff Development Team